nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 .. warning:: Dynamic DNS

    If you are using Dynamic DNS, you may need to run rndc sync before making changes.
 You will want to use the nsupdate command to make changes to your Dynamic Zones.
+If you are using FreeIPA DNS this is not required.

 Deploy Postfix VM
 +++++++++++++++++

-This VM should be EL7.
-It doesn't truly matter, but it will be a postfix mail relay (this will not be a mail server).

 You will need to do the following: